 In line with all Oxford Colleges, Pembroke will be allocating each resident student to a small group ‘household’ this year.
 This will allow you to be in close contact and socialise with members of your own household without the need for social distancing or face coverings.
 You will need to adhere to social distancing with members of other households and wear a face covering in public areas of College or when visiting another household.

-Fresher undergraduates will "meet" their household virtually during an online welfare event on 23rd September.
+Fresher undergraduates will "meet" their household virtually before arrival at the start of term, and in person on Fresher Arrival Day.
 Returning undergraduates and graduate students will find out their specific household allocation on arrival in College.

 College households help control the risk of infection

 - Households are indicated by signs on bedroom doors

 - Household members may share bathrooms (and will share kitchens if living at the GAB)

 College households look different to family households but the same rules apply: